kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-server.md

 compile time without using `Reflection` at runtime.
 The imperative approach is useful for low-level or dynamic routes where it is easier to process the request manually.

+Request handling is **synchronous**.
+Every request is dispatched onto a virtual thread, so a handler may block: controller methods, interceptors and mappers all return their result directly and never return `CompletionStage`, `Mono`/`Flux` or a `suspend` function.

 ???+ tip "Recommendation"

     **We recommend** using an approach where OpenAPI file is primary contract and controllers are created from it using a OpenAPI generator.
     This approach allows you to achieve consistency between the consumer and owner of the contract and allows you to share this contract to create clients for it using the same approach.
     For more information about the generator, see the [section on generating from OpenAPI](openapi-codegen.md).

 For a step-by-step walkthrough before the reference details, see [HTTP Server](../guides/http-server.md) and [Advanced HTTP Server](../guides/http-server-advanced.md).